 Sarah Maldoror is a French filmmaker of African descent and her film Monangambeee,

 produced in 1969 will be screened out of competition at the 2017 edition of Berlinale Shorts.
 The film is part of the collection of Arsenal – Institute for Film and Video Art e.
-V. and was only recently digitized, bears witness to a cinematic practice in opposition to colonial oppression.
-In the following interview she talks about her beginnings in the film industry and how important films are from a Black perspective.
+V.and was only recently digitized, bears witness to a cinematic practice in opposition to colonial oppression.
+In the following interview she talks about her beginnings in the film industry and how important films from a Black perspective are.

 What is your ambition in the film?